Ayamur0/EpidemicsSimulator/README.md

 - **Network Editor:** In this tab you can create your network with its nodes and node groups and see it in a 3D space.
 > **Note:** After building the network, it may take a while to load the 3D visualization.
 - **Disease Editor:** Here you can create your diseases that will spread around in the network.
-- **Simulation:** In this tab, the spread is simulated and visualized in a 3D space.
+- **Simulation:** In this tab, the spreading of diseases is simulated and visualized in a 3D space.
 - **Text Simulation:** If only the numbers of the simulation matter, this simulation only shows the changes in text format.
+It should be used for large networks or high numbers of simulation steps, as the §D simulation can be slow in those cases.
 - **Statistics:** After simulating, the resulting stats can be analyzed using this tab.